Academy of Performing Arts in Prague: History

 The Academy of Performing Arts was founded by a Presidential Decree of 27 October 1945, and opened to students the next year, in the winter semester of 1946.
 The establishment of the school was initiated by a group of artists and writers, including Jindřich Honzl, Jiří Frejka, and František Troster, during World War II.
 Professors of the older Prague Conservatory also supported the idea of transforming the former maestro school into a university.
-Writers, artists and other film-makers with practical experience in the film industry, including Jaroslav Bouček, Karel Plicka, Otakar Vávra, Ivan Olbracht, Vítězslav Nezval, and Antonin Brousil, contributed to the school’s future curriculum, designing it to reflect new trends in post-war film development.
+Writers, artists and other film-makers with practical experience in the film industry, including Jaroslav Bouček, Karel Plicka, Otakar Vávra, Ivan Olbracht, Vítězslav Nezval, and Antonin Brousil, contributed to the school's future curriculum, designing it to reflect new trends in post-war film development.
 Later the Film Studio and the DISK theatre, belonging to the Theatre Faculty, were added.
 The Opera Studio of the Music Faculty also uses the DISK theatre.
-When the medium of television emerged, the Film and TV School began offering study programmes for TV specialists.
+When the medium of television emerged, the Film and TV School began offering programmes for TV specialists.
 It also has a department with a still photography curriculum.

 Faculties

-The Academy of Performing Arts consists of a Film and TV School (FAMU), Music and Dance Faculty, Theatre Faculty, and a rector’s office.
+The Academy of Performing Arts consists of a Film and TV School (FAMU), Music and Dance Faculty, Theatre Faculty, and a rector's office.
 Besides the DISK theatre and Film Studio, the Academy's teaching facilities include sound and photography studios, laboratories, workshops, dancing and training halls.
 The Lichtenštejn Palace, renovated in 1991, contains a grand concert hall dedicated to the Czech composer Bohuslav Martinů and the Inspirace theatre.

 The Academy owns out-of-town practice and teaching centres in Poněšice and Beroun.
 The Study and Training Centre in Poněšice, South Bohemia, is situated on the River Vltava River, and is used for special training programmes, sports and language courses for students and other users.
 The Study, Training and Accommodation Centre in Beroun, 30 kilometres west of Prague, is used for training and study activities and workshops for DAMU, HAMU, FAMU and Studio FAMU.